 TL;DR: All the best marketing in the world won’t make up for a terrible customer experience

 Remember the Four Ps of marketing?
 Product, price, place and promotion?
 Well, that third P of “place” is now a critical piece of the puzzle.
 Contrary to what the headlines often tell us, brands who understand that brick-and-mortar and e-commerce can actually work in tandem and have a halo effect on one another are the ones who will be ahead of the curve.

 To build a strong brand, organizational silos need to be broken down.
 It’s everyone’s responsibility, especially at the C-suite.
-In this new world, CEOs, COOs, CMOs and even CTOs, CIOs need to be in lockstep.
+In this new world, CEOs, COOs, CMOs, and even CTOs and CIOs need to be in lockstep.